 PepsiCo is the second biggest player in the global food and beverage industry.
 To maintain this position, PepsiCo’s operations management (OM) practices must effectively address business needs in the 10 strategic decision areas.
 These decision areas refer to the aspects of business that need to be streamlined together to achieve optimal performance.
-PepsiCo’s continuing international growth and expansion also warrants continuing reforms in such operations management practices.
-However, PepsiCo’s operations management approaches are generally appropriate for the global organization.
+PepsiCo’s continuing international growth and expansion also warrant continuing reforms in such operations management practices.
+However, the consumer goods company’s operations management approaches are generally appropriate for the global organization.
 Thus, PepsiCo’s policies and approaches effectively address the main issues and concerns linked to the 10 strategic decisions of operations management.

 PepsiCo has an integrated approach to the 10 strategic decisions of operations management (OM).
 This approach considers variations in PepsiCo’s business areas and markets, as well as different productivity requirements based on product, market conditions, and other variables.

 PepsiCo’s Operations Management, 10 Strategic Decision Areas

 1. Design of Goods and Services.
 The objective in this strategic decision area of operations management is to match goods and services, organizational capacity, and market demand and preferences relevant to the fast-moving consumer goods industry.
 PepsiCo’s operations management does so through market-based research and development and product innovation.
 For example, PepsiCo conducts market research about current trends, such as consumer lifestyles.
 The results of such research are used to determine the future directions of the company’s products, such as future variants of Pepsi.